mlutze/flix/examples/larger-examples/restrictable-variants/README.md

 ### Virtual Machine
 1. Run the VM
+2. In case the user is logged out:
+  - Username: `flix`
+  - Password: `flix`
-2. Open VSCode (icon on the left)
+3. Open VSCode (icon on the left)
-3. Open e.g. `src/colors.flix`.
+4. Open e.g. `src/colors.flix`.
-4. The Flix compiler should automatically start, using the jar in the project folder.
+5. The Flix compiler should automatically start, using the jar in the project folder.
 Highlighting should now appear.

 ### Locally